Step 2: Run it

 Reach(y) :- Reach(x), Arc(x, y).

 SourceandArcare input relations, so their facts are read from CSV files.Reachis the result relation.
-With.printsize, FlowLog prints only the number of tuples inReach.
+With.output, FlowLog writes tuples to a file (or stderr with-D -).

 Prepare input files